Miura-KR/OpenedFilesDiffShortcut-intellij/README.md

 # OpenedFilesDiffShortcut-intellij

-The Action showing difference between the files opened in split windows.
+The Action showing differences between the files opened in split windows.

 Execute from `Tools > Show Opened Files Diff`.